-Dubliner Oonah Keogh overcame number of barriers that her male contemporaries never had to deal with.
+Dubliner Oonah Keogh overcame number of barriers to become the first woman stockbroker – barriers that her male contemporaries never had to deal with.

 Her name was Oonah Mary Irene Keogh, the daughter of one of Ireland’s most successful stockbrokers.
 Her absence from Ireland during this period was fortuitously timed, as civil war raged in the newly independent Irish Free State and its future remained somewhat uncertain.

 She moved to London in 1924 following the end of her Mediterranean tour, where she briefly studied and developed a deep interest in politics.
-However, in 1925 she returned to the fledgling Irish state and made history when on May 4th, 1925 she lodged an application to become a full member of the Dublin Stock Exchange, the first woman ever to do so.
+However, in 1925 she returned to the fledgling Irish state.
+On May 4th, 1925 Keogh made history when she lodged an application to become a full member of the Dublin Stock Exchange – she the first woman ever to do so.
 Her application was a cause for heated debate among the existing members and in some respects these discussions mirrored many others taking place at the time regarding the role women should play within Irish society.
 The barriers to entry were formidable.
 Not only did you have to pay an application fee of more than 500 pounds, hold securities of more than 2,000d pounds and cover a hefty annual subscription, but you also needed references from other wealthy and influential individuals.
 Keogh’s included then Minister of Agriculture Patrick Hogan and her father Joseph.

 Instead she began to spend more time away from Dublin, mostly in England, where she would eventually meet her future husband, a Russian exile named Bayan Giltsoff.
 They later settled in Kilquade, Co.
 Wicklow and the farmhouse they renovated, despite its Tudor inspiration, found many imitators.
 The new settlement was soon christened as the Old Russian Village in honour of the couple, a name it still retains.
 Keogh would later also live in Spain and eventually passed away in 1988.
 She will always hold the distinction of being the first female stockbroker in the world and though her achievement was made possible through the financial support of father she nevertheless proved herself his equal and did so despite a number of barriers that her male contemporaries never had to deal with.
 Her time at the Dublin Stock Exchange also attracted a lot of international media coverage for the fledgling Irish nation and presented it in a far more favourable light than it perhaps merited.
 She remains an inspirational figure for the ambitious women determined to make their mark in male dominated fields across the world.